Knowledge Hub

 • Termination: This will lay out when the agreement will end, and under what circumstances, such as a breach of the agreement.

-• Consequences of termination: This is about what rights flow to the parties in the case of a termination.
-For example, allowing the franchisor to step in to run the business.
+• Consequences of termination: This is about what rights flow to the parties in the case of a termination, such as allowing the franchisor to step in to run the business.

-• Restrictions: E.g., agreeing not to use confidential information of the franchisor and to refrain from starting a competing business.
-This clause may continue after the agreement ends but only for a reasonable period.
+• Restrictions: For example, the parties agree not to use the franchisor's confidential information and refrain from starting a competing business.
+This clause may continue after the agreement ends, but only for a reasonable period.

 • Disputes: This will specify how disputes will be handled.